PacketFire/packetfire_site/content/post/ha-with-bgp.md

 ```

 If you see that peer2 and peer3 are "Established", everything is working as expected and we are ready to go.
 Before we begin working with this playground, in the next section I will begin reviewing how best path selection is accomplished in BGP.

+### BGP Path Selection:
+#### Best Path Selection Algorithm:
+The BGP specification defines an algorithm that is used to determine the best path to a route.
+This is used to determine which